myelin-ai/whitepaper/notes/brainstorming-2019-11-16.md

 ## On locomotion

-To encourage precise and determined movement, locomotion is locked behind ressources.
-Moving further distances per tick increases the ressource cost exponentially.
+To encourage precise and determined movement, locomotion is locked behind resources.
+Moving further distances per tick increases the resource cost exponentially.
 (To do Mafi: Why linear cost for movement is not an option).
-Moving through obstacles such as plants increases the ressource cost by a obstacle specific multiplier.
+Moving through obstacles such as plants increases the resource cost by a obstacle specific multiplier.

 ## On metabolism

 To discourage fully passive behavior and force confrontation with changing environments, a metabolism-like mechanism is in place.
-The organism's current ressource level ("energy") will decrease over time.
+The organism's current resource level ("energy") will decrease over time.
 It can be increased by consuming either plants or other organisms.
 (To do Jan: Hunter Predator dynamics)